AidPuska/projects-managment/README.md

 Clone this project with: git clone https://github.com/AidPuska/projects-managment or download with zip.
-After that install modules: npm i
+After that install modules: npm install.